A Brief History of the Marque

 Or is it an Ackland of Southampton?
 My info, and I suspect it is wrong, is that Ackland were acquired by Rex-Acme [?Rex & not Rex-Acme] and info that Ackland existed from 1914-1924 is quite wrong in which case where did Tragatsch get his info.
 Any thoughts?
 Bruce Main-Smith

 I am currently the owner of a Rex Acme , and am in the process of restoring it.
 Can any one give any info of the 147 2t Rex Acme with a v10c engine, or any info on the history of Rex Acme. -- Thanks -- RobBowden1 at aoldot com

-If you have a query about Rex-Acme motorcycles, or wish to share your knowledge of these classic British machines, please contact us
+If you have a query or information about Rex-Acme motorcycles please contact us